RemRinRamChi/accel-point-click/README.md

 ```

 ## Demo Application
-Description
+The Accel World demo application is used to test the functionalities provided by the accel-point-click libray.
+The minimum API level requirement for the application is 21.

-Installation guide
+### Installation guide
+Download the ```accel-world.apk``` file from the releases folder.
+Run the apk on your device to install the application.

+### Note
+Back Tapping to click requires the installation of a [separate application](https://play.google.com/store/apps/details?id=com.prhlt.aemus.BoDTapService) to work.
+The application will need to be launch and will start a service that will listen to back taps.
+You will need to click ```Start BTAP Service```, then give it the appropriate permissions by opening the settings.

 ## Changes from Project Plan
 * Added position-control of accelerometer-based pointer
-* Added the ability to recalibrate the accelerometer so that the accelerometer can be used in any position
+* Added the ability to recalibrate the accelerometer so that the accelerometer can be used in any position comfortably
 * Demo application now demonstrates the library with 3 different scenarios (Wikipedia page, Number dial pad, Keyboard)
-    * Instead of a screen with circular button targets of different clusterings (distance away from another button) and sizes.
+    * Instead of a screen with circular button targets of different clusterings (distance away from another button) and sizes
-    * Demo application is still used for testing, so the independent variables {Target Size, Clustered} will change to {Scenario}.
+    * Demo application is still used for testing, so the independent variables {Target Size, Clustered} will change to {Scenario}